bonniee/strangeloop-workshop/README.md

 ## Mondrian

+Let's start with some styling practice!
 Here's a screenshot of what the Mondrian app should end up looking like:

 <img src="part1/mondrian.png" width="200px"/>

-Using flexbox and `<View>` components, try and replicate this in your own application!
+Using flexbox and `<View>` components, try and replicate this in your own application.
 Remember, you can create a new React Native app with `react-native init APPNAME`.

 ## Weather app: mockup edition

-We're going to focus now on using some basic mobile components from React Native: `<View>`, `<Text>`, `<Image>`, and `<TextInput>`.
+Next, we're going to focus now on using some basic mobile components from React Native: `<View>`, `<Text>`, `<Image>`, and `<TextInput>`.
 Here's what my version of the Weather app looks like:

 You'll notice the following attributes: